-The entire game is artificially lengthened with hundreds of forced random encounters against generic enemies - it's forced grinding.
+The entire game is prolonged with hundreds of forced filler battles, which feels very much like forced grinding.
 The random encounter dots line the world map seemingly endlessly, impeding your progress with 2-4 random encounters in between each short story progression.
 If they got rid of most of the forced encounters/grinding, the games length would be cut significantly.
-Anyone looking for a skill based strategic challenge that values their sanity will be running in terror at this point.
+Agarest War goes out of its way to be tedious and brain numbing.

 Instead of clever boss strategies to figure out per boss, the developers give bosses one-shot AOE abilities that you can only pray they are dumb enough to either not use or attack in a spot where only one person gets hit.
 With that said, every boss dies the same way - spread out, hope nobody gets owned by cheap one shots, then pile on the high hit count attacks to 'break' the enemy and finish with special attacks.
 Random encounters always carry the risk of squishy casters being one shot if the AI randomly targets them.

 You can capture monsters, but it adds little strategic depth to the game, since the main hero+3 heroines are always a better choice.
 Capturing monsters is mainly used for crafting, not deploying them in battle.
 The crafting system is as plain as you'll find in any modern RPG, there's nothing special about it.
 The crafting/monster system eventually devolves into a grind filled mess to coincide with the post-game content which is more of the same.